Hina Khan & Puneesh Sharma Have PERFECT Messages For Their Trollers!

 - Salman Khan Is Back & How?
 Sony TV Reveals The FIRST Promo Of Dus Ka Dum!

 Bigg Boss 11 contestants, both celebrities and commoners are still creating headlines even after the show has got over.
-With this we can say how much successful this season was!
+From this it is evident how much successful this season was!

 Hina Khan and Puneesh Sharma were the two controversial contestants of the Bigg Boss 11 house.
 While Hina was trolled for her 'pooh' sacrifice and her clothes, Puneesh was trolled and condemned for his intimacy with his inmate Bandgi Kalra, when they were in the house.
 Now, even after the show is over, people troll them for the same!